 This paragraph applies if a property has been improved but the value of that improvement is not reflected on the tax bill.
 The typical example is a room addition where the property has been increased in value and in size but that increase has not been reflected on the real estate tax bill.
 The other example of this is new construction where a vacant lot or smaller home was torn down and new home was built which has not been fully assessed.
 This paragraph requires an escrow of 3% of the purchase price and here is where the parties agree to reprorate the taxes when the actual tax bill is obtained.

 In the contract there is a reference to “business days/hours.”
 Business days are defined as Monday through Friday, excluding Saturday, Sunday and Federal holidays.
 “Business hours” are defined as 8:00 A.M. to 6:00 P.M.
 Chicago time.
 Business days/hours are frequently referred to for the service of notices, etc. in the contract.

-This simply allows people to direct the execution of the contract by fax or digital signatures.
+This simply allows people to direct the execution of the contract and amendments by digital or electronic signatures.